sanchit-sherawat/anime-series-app/README.md

 ## License
 This project is licensed under the MIT [LICENSE](LICENSE) - see the LICENSE file for details.
+This project is licensed under the ISC [LICENSE](LICENSE) - see the LICENSE file for details.

 ## Acknowledgements
 React
 React Router